birddevelper/gomologin/Readme.md

 ## How to use

+(You can read detailed tutorial with code example at [gomoloign user guide](https://mshaeri.com/blog/golang-login-manager-with-gomologin-package/))

 You can easily setup and customize login process with **configure()** function.
 You should specify following paramters to make the Gomologin ready to start:

 - **Login page** : path to html template.
 Default path is ***./template/login.html***, note that the template must be defined as ****"login"**** with ***{{define "login"}}*** at the begining line